frankstepanski/node-express-course/week3/readme.md

 # Week 3

+**Objectives**:
+- Understand the basics of Express
+- Learn how to create a basic Express server
+  - Understand how to use the app.listen() method
+  - Using node and nodemon to run the server
+  - Separating the Express app from the server
+- Create a basic Express route (GET)
+  - Types of routes
+  - How to use the app.get() method
+  - The importance of route order
+  - Able to add route and query parameters
+  - Understand how JSON data is sent to the client
+- Middleware
+  - What is middleware
+  - Types of middleware
+  - How to use middleware
+  - How to create custom middleware
+- Deployment
+  - What is deployment
+  - How to deploy an Express app to Render

 ## Getting Started with Express

 Although you can build full web servers with nothing but Node's built-in